atheo810/free-code-camp/javascript-algorithms-and-data-structures/Basic JavaScript/42.Modify Array Data With Indexes/README.md

 # Modify Array Data With Indexes

-Unlike strings, the entries of arrays are mutable and can be changed freely, even if the array was declared with const.
+Unlike strings, the entries of arrays are mutable and can be changed freely, even if the array was declared with `const`.

 ```javascript
 // Setup